NamTran99/NewSwiftMail/docs/CONTRIBUTING.md

 ## Translations

-If you'd like to help to translate K-9 Mail / Thunderbird for Android, please visit the [Weblate - K-9 Mail/Thunderbird project](https://hosted.weblate.org/projects/tb-android/).
+If you'd like to help to translate Easy Mail / Thunderbird for Android, please visit the [Weblate - Easy Mail/Thunderbird project](https://hosted.weblate.org/projects/tb-android/).

 ## Contributing Code